c25kenneth/c25kenneth/README.md

 - 🤔 &nbsp; I love tech and learning everything about it.
 Currently, I am skilled in Mobile Dev, Game Dev, Machine Learning/AI, Cloud, and more!
 - 🎓 &nbsp; I am a current high school student in Washington!
-- 💼 &nbsp; I've worked in a coupele of different organizations.
+- 💼 &nbsp; I've worked in a couple of different organizations.
 I did a variety of things from making educational content on Machine Learning, to learning about audio plugins!
 - 🌱 &nbsp; I am currently trying to learn more about Web3 and decentralized applications! 🦊
 - ✍️ &nbsp; I am always trying to learn more about this expanding field of tech!